lukascobbler/basic_trie/README.md

 - finding data of words based on exact match or prefix

 ## Optional features
-- unicode support via the 'unicode' feature with the 'unicode-segmentation' crate (enabled by default)
+- unicode support via the 'unicode' feature with the `unicode-segmentation` crate (enabled by default)
 - data trie support via the 'data' feature (enabled by default)
+- serialization and deserialization via the 'serde' feature with the `serde` crate

 ## Dependencies
-- unicode-segmentation (enabled by default)
+- `unicode-segmentation` (enabled by default)
+- `serde` (only with 'serde' feature flag)

 ## License
 The software is licensed under the MIT license.